petter-holmberg/elements/README.md

 ### Rotate

-`rotate` takes a mutable range and a position in the range, swapping elements such that the element at the given position becomes the first element in the range, and the element preceding it becomes the last element.
+`rotate` takes a mutable range and a cursor in the range, swapping elements such that the element at the given cursor's position becomes the first element in the range, and the element preceding it becomes the last element.

 ## Side effects

 `for_each` takes a loadable range and a procedure of `Arity` 1.
-It applies the procedure on each value in the range, returning the procedure as it could have accumulated information during the traversal.
+It applies the procedure on each value in the range, returning a `for_each_result` containing a cursor and the procedure.
+The cursor points at the position where the iteration has stopped (which may not be reachable a second time), and the procedure is returned as it could have accumulated information during the traversal.

 ## Quantifiers